 Pre-schools and childcare in Cape Town are mostly private organisations that can be found in most suburbs, as they cater to the neighbourhood's infants and toddlers.
-Classes run from around 8am to 12.30pm, with aftercare available for an additional fee.

 Pre-schools in Cape Town